Claggett & Sykes Trial Lawyers Wins $14M Jury Verdict on Behalf of a Cyclist Struck by an SUV

-Claggett & Sykes Law Firm Wins $14M Jury Verdict on Behalf of a Cyclist Struck by an SUVClaggett & Sykes is proud to announce a Nevada jury returned a verdict for our client Thunder Roybal, a bicyclist, for $14 million after he was hit by a driver for a Las Vegas gentleman’s club.
+Claggett & Sykes Trial Lawyers Wins $14M Jury Verdict on Behalf of a Cyclist Struck by an SUVClaggett & Sykes is proud to announce a Nevada jury returned a verdict for our client Thunder Roybal, a bicyclist, for $14 million after he was hit by a driver for a Las Vegas gentleman’s club.
 Courtroom View Network (CVN) recorded the trial from start to finish.
 Thunder filed his lawsuit against the driver, Louis Bellomo, and SHAC LLC, the company that operates the Sapphire Gentleman’s Club.
 The collision, which occurred in 2016, caused severe, permanent injuries to the Roybal’s shoulder, neck, and chest.
 The injuries required four surgeries.

 The jury found that Thunder was not negligent in any way.
 In doing so, the jury rejected the defense’s argument that the bicycle accident was due to Thunder’s negligence and that not all the surgeries were proximately caused by the accident.
 The jury also rejected the defense team’s suggestion that Thunder may have staged the accident.